Request for Proposals

 WHO is Eligible: Faculty, Staff, Students (graduate and undergraduate)

-In Summer 2018, Tisch School of the Arts will be in residence at Danspace Project from June 4 - June 9.
-The residency will be dedicated to supporting one applicant from each group: faculty, staff, undergraduate student, and graduate student.
-Current faculty, staff, and students at Tisch are eligible, and successful applicants must be available and present for all residency time for which they are assigned.
-The panel reviewing applications will include past Danspace Residency grantees.
+The M·U·S·E (Multi-Use Space for Experimentation) Residency is open to one applicant from each group: faculty, staff, undergraduate student, and graduate student.
+Current faculty, staff, and students at Tisch are eligible, and successful applicants must be available and present for all residency times for which they are assigned.
+The panel reviewing applications will include past residency grantees.

 Points of Entry (POE)

-These points of entry (POE) could include open rehearsals, public or invited conversations, published documentation or other methods of dissemination.
-The scale of dissemination will be up to each participating artist but preference this year will be given to proposals which feature time-based points of entry
+These points of entry (POE) could include open rehearsals, public or invited conversations, published documentation (including websites or other online platforms) or other methods of dissemination.
+The scale of dissemination will be up to each participating artist.

 The review panel will consider the following when reviewing applications: